GhoulBoii/arch-installer/.github/README.md

 Automated Arch Linux Installer for Different Scenarios and Scemes.

+## Features

+- Setup a working environment in less than 30 minutes
+- Uses dwm (window manager), st (terminal emulator) and rofi (application switcher)

 ## Usage

 Get the latest archlinux [ISO](https://archlinux.org/download/) and flash it on a usb with [Ventoy](https://github.com/ventoy/Ventoy) (Recommended) or [Balena Etcher](https://github.com/balena-io/etcher).
 Then run the following commands when you boot into the live environment: